Home

 2. The tuners

-The tuners are located on the head of the guitar.
+The tuners are located at the head of the guitar.

-The shape and size of the head determines the placement and arrangement of the tuners.
+The shape and size of the head determine the placement and arrangement of the tuners.

 They are usually arranged with either 6 on one side or 3 on one side and 3 on the other.